-- must not currently be enrolled in English 302 when taking the 302 test-out exam
+- not be currently enrolled in English 302 when taking the 302 test-out exam

-- must be taking the test-out exam for the first time (university policy prevents repeats)
+- be taking the test-out exam for the first time (university policy prevents repeats)

-- you have previously taken or been enrolled in an English 302 class
+- have previously taken or been enrolled in an English 302 class

-- you are not officially enrolled at ISU for the semester the 302 test-out is being offered
+- are not officially enrolled at ISU for the semester the 302 test-out is being offered

 The English 302 test-out exam has three parts.
 Part One consists of 40 multiple-choice questions.
 Part Two requires a critique of a memo on features such as organization, style, audience awareness, tone, and correctness.
 Part Three asks you to write a memo based on data provided to you.